kube-academy/onboarding/CONTRIBUTING.md

 ## Can Anyone Contribute to KubeAcademy?

 At the present, KubeAcademy is only able to accept course contributions from VMware employees because of the way our submission process works.
 We are currently updating the submission process so that any member of the Cloud Native or Kubernetes communities may contribute to KubeAcademy.

-To submit an idea for a new course, go [here](https://github.com/kube-academy/onboarding/blob/main/templates/new-course.md).
-We also invite you to check out our [GitHub Repository Backlog](https://github.com/orgs/kube-academy/projects/3) for contribution ideas.

 ### Report Content Issues